ELI5: Differences Between Short and Long-Term Disability Insurance in 2025

 How does long-term disability insurance work?

-• Like most insurances, you enroll in a policy, often through your employer, and may pay a monthly premium to keep it active.
+• Like most insurances, you enroll in a policy through your employer, and pay a monthly premium to keep it active.

 • When you're unable to work due to a serious illness or injury, you can file a claim with your insurance provider.
 Once approved, a monthly payment is paid directly to you.